rickjacobo/certmon/README.md

   ````

 ## Services
-There are two example services in the database.
+There is an example services in the database.
 When adding new services to monitor you only need to enter the url.
-The id, status, alert, pagerduty_dedup, and lastupdate_utc fields are used by the app and don't need to be manually populated.
+The id, daysuntilexpiration, status, alert, pagerduty_dedup, and lastupdate_utc fields are used by the app and don't need to be manually populated.
 ### Url
 Enter the IP address or FQDN of the service to monitor